compilers-course-materials/starter-adder/README.md

 t : string -> string -> string -> OUnit.test
 ```

-The first string given to `t` is a test name, followed by a program, in
+The first string given to `t` is a test name, followed by an adder program (in
-concrete syntax to compile and evaluate, followed by a string for the expected
+concrete syntax) to compile and evaluate, followed by a string for the
-output of the program (this will just be an integer in quotes).
-This helper
+expected output of the program (this will just be an integer in quotes).
+This
-compiles, links, and runs the given program, and if the compiler ends in
+helper compiles, links, and runs the given program, and if the compiler ends
-error, it will report the error message as a string.
-This includes problems
+in error, it will report the error message as a string.
+This includes
-building at the assembler/linker level, as well as any explicit `failwith`
+problems building at the assembler/linker level, as well as any explicit
-statements in the compiler itself.
+`failwith` statements in the compiler itself.

 ```